Data Protection Policy

 In the absence of basis specified above a transfer or a set of transfer of personal data by Kipias to a third country shall take place only on one of the following conditions:

-• the transfer is necessary for the performance of the contract between the data subject and data controller or the implementation of pre-contractual measures taken at the data subjects request
+- the transfer is necessary for the performance of the contract between the data subject and data controller or the implementation of pre-contractual measures taken at the data subjects request

-• the transfer is necessary for the conclusion or performance of a contract concluded in the interest of the data subject between the controller and another natural or legal person
+Note: data transfers on the grounds of this derogation may take place where the transfer is occasional and necessary in relation to a contract; - the transfer is necessary for the conclusion or performance of a contract concluded in the interest of the data subject between the controller and another natural or legal person

-Note: data transfers on the grounds of this derogation may take place where the transfer is occasional and necessary in relation to a contract;
+Note: data transfers on the grounds of this derogation may take place where the transfer is occasional and necessary in relation to a contract; - the transfer is necessary for important reasons of public interest;

-• the transfer is necessary for the establishment, exercise or defence of legal claims; and
+- the transfer is necessary for the establishment, exercise or defence of legal claims; and

-• the transfer is necessary to protect the vital interests of the data subject.
+- the transfer is necessary to protect the vital interests of the data subject.

 More details on derogation for specific situations in regards of a personal data transfer can be found in the Guidelines on Article 49 of Regulation 2016/679 published by the Article 29 Data Protection Working Party.